sanjayg99/bfx/README.md

 ### Prepare the .dmg file for release (optional)
 ```
-./contrib/macdeploy/macdeployqtplus ./bfx-Qt.app -add-qt-tr da,de,es,hu,ru,uk,zh_CN,zh_TW -verbose 1 -rpath /usr/local/opt/qt/lib
+./contrib/macdeploy/macdeployqtplus ./BFX-Qt.app -add-qt-tr da,de,es,hu,ru,uk,zh_CN,zh_TW -verbose 1 -rpath /usr/local/opt/qt/lib
-appdmg ./contrib/macdeploy/appdmg.json ./bfx-Qt.dmg
+appdmg ./contrib/macdeploy/appdmg.json ./BFX-Qt.dmg
 ```

 # BFX Command Line Parameters
-These parameters can be passed to bfxd or bfx-Qt at runtime.
+These parameters can be passed to bfxd or BFX-Qt at runtime.
 They can also be hardcoded in a bfx.conf file located in the data directory.

 ```
 Usage: